-Fees range from $150 to $180.
-Payment methods include cash, check or credit card.
+Fees are $200 for individual therapy, $300 for couples.
+Payment methods include cash or credit card.
 Some sliding scale appointments are available.

 The law protects the relationship between a client and a psychotherapist, and information cannot be disclosed without written permission.
 There are a few exceptions:

 Suspected child abuse, dependent adult or elder abuse.
 The law requires an immediate report to the appropriate authorities.

 If a client threatens serious bodily harm to another person/s, I must notify the police and inform the intended victim.

 If a client intends to harm himself or herself, I will make every effort to enlist their cooperation in ensuring their safety.
 If they do not cooperate, I will take further measures without their permission that are provided to me by law in order to ensure their safety.